publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch31/schIII/pt4/m__us_usc_t20_s1232h.md

             (D) __Funding__

-                A State educational agency or local educational agency may use funds provided under part A of title V of the Elementary and Secondary Education Act of 1965 \[[20 U.S.C.
-7201][/us/usc/t20/s7201] et seq.\] to enhance parental involvement in areas affecting the in-school privacy of students.
+                A State educational agency or local educational agency may use funds provided under part A of title IV of the Elementary and Secondary Education Act of 1965 \[[20 U.S.C.
+7101][/us/usc/t20/s7101] et seq.\] to enhance parental involvement in areas affecting the in-school privacy of students.

         (6) __Definitions__